Artist and Model, Liu Kang, Singapore, 1954, oil on canvas.

 Born in Fujian Province, China, in 1911, Liu Kang attended the Xinhua Art Academy of Shanghai, where he learnt both Eastern and Western painting techniques.
 In 1928, he went to Paris where he was further exposed to art movements such as Fauvism and Post-Impressionism.
 Not only is he considered one of Singapore's key artists, he was also a leading figure in the Society of Chinese Artists and the Singapore Art Society.
 In 1970, he was awarded the Public Service Star for his contributions in the field of art.

-Artist and Model was done in a style that would come to typify Liu's paintings following his arrival in Singapore in 1942.
+Artist and Model was done in a style that would come to typify Liu's paintings following his settlement in Singapore in 1945.
 In this work, Liu eliminated the use of shadow and perspectival depth.
 Instead, he emphasised clearly defined forms with thick outlines and solid colours.
 With the resultant work recalling the visual aesthetic of batik painting, it is not surprising to learn that Liu was experimenting with the technique of batik painting having been inspired by his artist friend Chuah Thean Teng (based in Penang, Malaysia) during the 1950s.

 This is an extract from "The Singapore Story through 60 objects" written by Kennie Ting, Director, Asian Civilisations Museum and Peranakan Museum & Group Director of Museums, National Heritage Board.
 Research for this article was supported by National Gallery Singapore.
 This article was first published in Cultural Connections Volume IV 2019 by Culture Academy Singapore.